 The Cost

 There’s no way around it.
 Tires are going to be expensive no matter how you look at it.
 And while you probably don’t have to go with the top of the line most expensive option on the market, you also shouldn’t settle for the cheapest.
-Your tire dealer should be able to steer you in the right direction in terms of getting a quality product for a decent price.
+Your local tire shop should be able to steer you in the right direction in terms of getting a quality product for a decent price.

 How to Extend the Life of Your Tires